nkokor/candy-crush/README.md

 By clicking the Start button, you go back to Level 1

 # Credits
-The base game was created by coding along [@kubowania] (https://www.github.com/kubowania) 's YouTube tutorial.
+The base for the game was created by coding along @kubowania's (https://www.github.com/kubowania) YouTube tutorial.
 You can find it here: https://youtu.be/XD5sZWxwJUk